Asparagus Mushroom Omelet, so tasty. Using fresh asparagus and fresh mushrooms is best, but you can use canned asparagus.

-- 2 eggs (I prefer organic free range brown eggs)
+- 2 eggs (I prefer organic free-range brown eggs)

-- 1/4 t fresh ground nutmeg
+- 1/4 teaspoon fresh ground nutmeg

 - Salt and fresh ground pepper to taste (about 2 turns each of the pepper and salt grinders)

-- 1/4 C shredded low-fat mozzarella cheese
+- 1/4 cup low-fat mozzarella cheese (shredded)

 - Cook the asparagus in water until it is just tender crisp.
 (When I am in a hurry I use canned asparagus but it is wimpy - definitely not tender crisp.)